Physics Courses

 Course Detail:

-This introductory survey course in astronomy covers the motion of the sun, moon, planets, and stars in the sky, lunar and solar eclipses, the tides, and seasons.
-The historical development of astronomy and astronomical models from the time of the ancient Greeks through Newton is discussed.
-The properties of solar system bodies are covered, along with current theories of the formation and evolution of the solar system.
-Finally, the basic properties of the sun and other stars are covered, along with our current understanding of the formation, evolution, and death of stars.
-Prerequisites: none.
+In this one-term course, students are introduced to the motion of the sun, moon, planets, and stars in the sky, as well lunar and solar eclipses, the tides, and the seasons.
+This course also covers the historical development of astronomy and astronomical models from the time of the ancient Greeks through Newton, as well as the properties of solar system bodies, including the sun and other stars.
+Prerequisites: None.

 |